rajgoel/course-scientific-programming/peer_evaluation.md

 ## Deadline

-This form must be emailed to the instructor before the final presentation.
+This form must be emailed to the instructor before the last session.